LAVADOCS/DOCS/protocol-internals/policy.md

 # Policy

-**​**[**Wonderland**](https://www.wonderland.money/stake) features policy constants that allow us to optimize the system.
+**​**[**Lavaland**](https://www.lavaland.money/stake) features policy constants that allow us to optimize the system.

 ### &#x20;<a href="#bonds" id="bonds"></a>

-Every time a user Mints TIME on Wonderland, he is actually purchasing a bond.
+Every time a user Mints LAVA on Lavaland, he is actually purchasing a bond.
 This Bonds have different parameters.
 The **BCV** allows us to scale the rate at which bond premiums increase.
 A higher BCV means a lower discount for bonders and more protocol profit.
 A lower BCV means a higher discount for bonders and less protocol profit.

 The **vesting term** determines how long it takes for bonds to become fully redeemable.
 A longer term means lower inflation and lower bond demand.